 |Strong Law in Effect|

 As the above map shows, the country has made progress toward making all 50 states smokefree with 28 states1 and the District of Columbia having passed comprehensive smokefree laws.
-However, progress has completely stalled over the past five years with zero states approving comprehensive smokefree workplace laws.
+However, progress has completely stalled over the past six years with zero states approving comprehensive smokefree workplace laws.
 The American Lung Association believes that all 50 states and the District of Columbia must pass laws prohibiting smoking in all public places and workplaces, including all restaurants, bars and casinos.

 People in 22 states remain unprotected from secondhand smoke in all public places and workplaces.
 The American Lung Association will continue to fight to pass comprehensive smokefree laws because no one should have to be exposed to secondhand smoke to earn a paycheck.